billsacks/prototypes-lilac-compilation_includes/README.md

 ## Details of what we're testing here

-There are two separate test cases here:
+The original intent was to have two separate test cases here:

 1. `shr_kind_dependency`: This is a control case that captures the current situation, where the directly-used LILAC code has a